Style

 Class isolation (<Component mode="vanish"...)

 By default, components have "regular" rendering mode.
 If you've configured your component to instead use "vanish" rendering or "vanish-into-document", it will to make the component function as basically a one-time template that "vanishes" away after rendering, leaving only it's children.
-When this mode is set, the Style CPart will enable class-based isolation.
+When this mode is set, the Style CPart will enable class-based isolation, where new classes are attached to elements to isolate your CSS.
+This is one of the most precise techniques for isolation - only affecting those elements that should be selected, while leaving children untouched.

 Example: If there is a style like p.quote strong, in a component named mylib-HelloBtn, then it will re-use the component name as a CSS class to the which it adds to the strong element specified.
 Then it will use the :is() CSS selector is used to join the class, resulting in the CSS of: .mylib-HelloBtn:is(p.quote strong)